Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Dependent Notions of Symmetry

 The reader may like to verify that $\Gamma$ is invariant under $(123)$ and not invariant under $(12)$.
 Since $\langle (123)\rangle = \{e, (123), (132)\}$ is a transitive subgroup of $S_3$, $\Gamma$ is standard symmetric.
 Furthermore since $(12)$ is not an invariant the players are not indifferent between all possible position arrangements.

-A useful analogy for considering the fairness of $\Gamma$ is a game with three players sitting in a circle such that each player is indifferent between circular rotations of positions, and not indifferent to their opponents swapping positions. \end{example}
+A useful analogy for considering the fairness of $\Gamma$ is a game with three players sitting in a circle such that each player is indifferent between circular rotations of positions, and not indifferent to their opponents swapping positions.
+A similar notion of fairness/symmetry is often used by the author when coding map generators for artificial intelligence programming contests where users write bots to play games against each other.
+The maps are two dimensional grids with the edges wrapped, ie. on the surface of a torus, and constructed in such a way that everyone is indifferent between some reorderings of the players. \end{example}

 We obtain a stronger level of fairness by requiring the players be indifferent between all possible position rearrangements, that is by requiring all player permutations be invariants.

 \begin{definition} $\Gamma$ is \textit{fully symmetric} if it is invariant under $S_N$. \end{definition}